![]() |

 The "Ceremony and Reception" package includes two each 5x7 and 8x10 frames.

-Non-refundable 50-percent deposit is required to reserve your date.
+A term-refundable, 35-percent deposit required to reserve your date.

-The balance is due in advance of the first scheduled wedding event.
+The balance is due 5 days before the first scheduled wedding event.

 Additional coverage provided on the spot, upon request, post-billed.